Now is your chance to learn to play the Pocahontas theme song on ukulele with this Colors of the Wind ukulele tutorial.

 WRITTEN BY ALAN MENKEN AND STEPHEN SCHWARTZ

-While multi-awarded composer Alan Menken created the music for Colors of the Wind, equally acclaimed lyricist Stephen Schwartz wrote the lyrics for it.
+The multi-awarded composer Alan Menken created the music for Colors of the Wind.
+Equally acclaimed lyricist Stephen Schwartz wrote the lyrics for it.
 Menken and Schwartz worked on the film score for Disney’s Pocahontas and Colors of the Wind was the first song they composed.
 Before Pocahontas, Menken had worked previously on the score of various Disney films including The Little Mermaid, Beauty and the Beast and Aladdin.
 When Menken’s frequent collaborator Howard Ashman died, Disney recruited Schwartz to work with Menken.
 Despite not having worked in the film industry, Schwartz accepted and Pocahontas which was released in 1995 was their first collaboration.
 In addition, Menken and Schwartz also worked together to create the score for The Hunchback of Notre Dame in 1996 and Enchanted in 2007.

 WIDELY RECOGNIZED PHILOSOPHICAL SONG